TimUntersberger/keycape/README.md

 domain: localhost # domainname of the server hosting the keycape server
 port: 8080 # port of the keycape server
 autoMigrate: true # whether to migrate on startup.
 Should be turned off in production
+persistConfig: true # whether to persist the defined entities on startup.
+Should be turned off in production
 jwt:
   secret: secret # secret used to hash the authentication JWT
 db: